TheLogicMaster/ESP-Smart-Display/README.md

 is also needed to upload the web interface.
 Select the correct board and flash split for your board.
 First upload the code to the board, then select *FS Data Upload* under *Tools*.

+If using ESP32, add boards using [this](https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md) and use the FS plugin from [here](https://github.com/me-no-dev/arduino-esp32fs-plugin).

 Due to Platformio compilation issue when using .INO files directly, the *main.cpp* must be renamed to *led-matrix-display.ino* before opening the project in Arduino IDE.
 All board specific definitions in *platformio.ini* must be changed in the new .INO file if your board isn't a NodeMCU V2.

 ### Platformio
-To use [Platformio](https://docs.platformio.org/), install it and configure platformio.ini to suit the display size and ESP8266 flash layout.
-If you are using one of the boards with an existing environment, just use that one, especially since that will enable easy OTA updates using release binaries rather than manually compiling and flashing new ones.
+To use [Platformio](https://docs.platformio.org/), install it and configure platformio.ini to suit the display size and ESP flash layout.
+If you are using one of the boards with a pre-configured environment, just use that one, especially since that will enable easy OTA updates using release binaries rather than manually compiling and flashing new ones.
 Build and upload to the board.
 There seems to be an issue using .ino files with platformio which necessitates running the upload task twice.
 Then run the *Upload Filesystem Image* task.

 ### Initial Setup
-This project uses [WifiManager](https://github.com/tzapu/WiFiManager) to handle WiFi configuration.
+This project uses [ESPAsyncWiFiManager](https://github.com/alanswx/ESPAsyncWiFiManager) to handle WiFi configuration.
 After successfully connecting to a network using the created access point, the display's IP will be shown.
 The configuration server is hosted on port 80, so enter the address in any browser.
 After saving any configuration from the *Display* page, the display will update and show the new content.
-[DoubleResetDetector](https://github.com/datacute/DoubleResetDetector) is used to detect two restarts within ten seconds of each other, at which point the WiFi configuration AP will start again.
+[ESP_DoubleResetDetector](https://github.com/khoih-prog/ESP_DoubleResetDetector) is used to detect two restarts within ten seconds of each other, at which point the WiFi configuration AP will start again.
 The configuration screen is always displayed after setting up the WiFi connection, if you want to determine the display's IP.
 Static IP configuration is not available yet.
 If the display isn't displaying correctly after flashing the firmware, the default PxMatrix parameters may be incorrect for your display.
 In this case, either determine the IP of the display using a serial monitor with baud rate 115200 or your router.
 Once connected to the display dashboard, try changing the mux and scan patterns under *Settings*.
-If this doesn't fix it, the wiring may be incorrect or the firmware wasn't correct for your board, causing incorrect pin assignments.
+If this doesn't fix it, the wiring may be incorrect, or the firmware wasn't correct for your board, causing incorrect pin assignments.

 ## Web Dashboard
-Vue is used to create a SPA webpage that is hosted on the ESP8266.
+Vue is used to create a SPA webpage that is hosted on the display.
 All files are compressed and it takes up about 500KB of the filesystem.
 The first time loading the interface takes a while, but after that the files should be cached until the dashboard is updated.
 All of the resource intensive processes like image conversion take place in the browser to leave only rendering to the display.
 The dashboard should be fully functional on either mobile or desktop